 3. The side saddle Lady Mary rides wasn't invented to preserve womanly modesty as much as to accommodate full skirts.
 By the 1920s split skirts appeared allowing women to straddle the horse, which is much more stable and safer.
-Soon thereafter, women began wearing breaches.
+Soon thereafter, women began wearing trousers.

 4. Standard formal evening wear for men was the tail coat, a black, unbuttoned coat with two long tails, white shirt, cream colored vest and white tie.
 Some humorous moments are created when Lord Grantham has to wear the more modern dinner jacket (tuxedo,) consisting of a black coat cut off straight at the hips, black vest or cummerbund, white shirt and black tie.
 A tail coat was an expensive garment because it was expected to fit perfectly without being buttoned, which required highly skilled tailoring.
 The dinner jacket could be buttoned, which enabled it to hold its shape easier.

 The question the tail coat begs is: "Where did the tails come from?"
 The answer is that they were a nod to earlier times when men commonly worn elaborate capes to signal their status.
 These were inconvenient and evolved into simpler jackets with tails.